 Make sure the distraction level is still extremely low, and that it knows you have treats on offer at this point.
 Don’t be tempted to ask your dog to stay too long at this stage; this is one of the exercises in which creating a solid foundation by going slowly at the beginning will pay off hugely in just a few weeks.
 So patience, patience, and more patience!

 This exercise is also great at practicing on how to give clear and consistent cues with both your voice and your body.
 Concentrate on saying ‘stay’ with a low, relatively quiet voice.
 Your dog is more likely to stay in place if your voice drops a pitch or stays flat.
 Think about your body language; are you using a clear hand signal that is different from your sit cue?
 Are all members of the family using the same cue?
 Are they all using the same release word?
 Remember consistency from everybody is key in communicating with your dog in a clear manner.

-Also, try not to confuse your dog by using the same word to praise her and release her.
-So, saying ‘good girl’ or ‘good’ as a release word is not advisable, as these are the most common words used to praise our dogs.
+Also, try not to confuse your dog by using the same word to praise and release it.
+So, saying ‘good boy/girl’ or ‘good’ as a release word is not advisable, as these are the most common words used to praise our dogs.